 How can I control my hormones and sexual urges?

-How to control our sexual urges is a really good, important question—and not just for teenagers!
-We all face sexual temptations and emotions that threaten to control us if we don't figure out how to make them obedient to Christ (2 Corinthians 10:5).
-And, yes, it's really difficult, especially when you have hormones and emotions flowing through you, seemingly unchecked.
+Taking control of our sexual urges is a really good, important practice—and not just for teens.
+We all face temptations and urges that threaten to control us if we don't figure out how to make them obedient to Christ through God's power and own self-control (2 Corinthians 10:5).
+And, yes, it's really difficult—especially when you have hormones and emotions flowing through you, seemingly unchecked.

-Let's start with sex.
-Sex is not sinful, nor is the desire for sex.
-God created sex for men and women.
-It is a gift that gives life by producing children.
-It acts as a bonding agent between a husband and wife.
-Sex helps marriages to start and stay strong because when a husband and wife join with one other through sexual expression, a special one-flesh connection is formed, and that bond is nearly unbreakable.
-When people who are not married to one another have sexual relations, that one-flesh connection harms them rather than bringing them together.
+When a husband and wife join with one other through sexual intimacy, a special one-flesh connection is formed, and that bond is a spiritual one.
+When people who are not married to one another have sex, that one-flesh connection harms them rather than bringing them together.
 Let me explain what I mean...

-Have you ever used superglue to repair a broken object and accidentally superglued your fingers together?
+Have you ever used super glue to repair a broken object and accidentally super glued your fingers together?
 It nearly impossible to pull those fingers apart without ripping the skin off one or both fingers.
-It's that tight!
+And even then, the damage can be felt for days if not weeks.

 Why won't God let me have sex before marriage?